-This is the time that director Ridley Scott had envisaged in which law enforcement officers would be flying through dark and rainy Los Angeles in vehicles called “spinners”.
+This is the time that director Ridley Scott had envisaged in which law enforcement officers would be flying in vehicles called “spinners” through a dark and rainy Los Angeles.
 It is now that we would send artificial human beings to do our dirty work in off-world colonies, and if they dared set foot on our filthy home planet, they would be summarily “retired”.
 Passers-by would barely budge when someone is shot in a crowded street.

 I saw Blade Runner when it first came to the big screen in 1982, and during at least one more screening thereafter.
 I had a copy on VHS (possibly a “TV Broadcast” version with less nudity), and I have the “Director’s Cut” on DVD.

 Blade Runner left a lasting impression.

 At first it was the set design and overall bleak atmosphere which struck a particular chord.